 - The project supported formerly detained girls between the ages of 15-17 years.

-- 64 girls were enrolled underwent life skills and vocational training.
-54 girls were support to come up with business plans.
+- 64 girls were enrolled and underwent life skills and vocational training.
+54 girls were supported to come up with business plans.

-- 23 girls were in position to start up business such as grocery shops, local restaurants and pan-bread baking, among others.
+- 23 girls were in a position to start up businesses such as grocery shops, local restaurants and pan-bread baking, among others.